 What is New Waves?

-Each year Women in Film and Television, Atlantic selects 8-10 participants with an interest in the film and television industry to participate in New Waves, a series comprised of five, four-hour workshops that focus on key areas of screen-based media.
+Each year, Women in Film and Television Atlantic selects 8-10 participants with an interest in the film and television industry to participate in New Waves, a series comprised of five four-hour workshops that focus on key areas of screen-based media.

-Each session covers a wide range of skills: screenwriting, editing, directing, producing and documentary filmmaking.
+Each session covers a wide range of skills: screenwriting, editing, directing, producing, and documentary filmmaking.

-Designed to introduce participants to various facets of the screen industry.
+New Waves is designed to introduce participants to various facets of the screen industry.

-Fee for the entire series is $100.
+The fee for the entire series is $100

 The workshops will cover: